Ockenfuss/tipps/PythonTipps.md

 from metpy.calc import relative_humidity_from_specific_humidity
 from metpy.units import units
 relative_humidity=relative_humidity_from_specific_humidity(da.pressure*units.Pa,da.temperature*units.degK,da.humidity).metpy.convert_units('percent') #metpy can operate on xarray DataArrays.
-It provides the .metpy accessor.
+It provides the .metpy accessor. da*units('m/s') #you can use strings to specify units metpy.calc.first_derivative(da, axis='x') #this is a very convenient function to calculate derivatives on DataArrays, using a centered scheme and treating boundaries properly.
+Be careful: specifying x=da.height, the function becomes extremely slow
 ```
 # NETCDF
 Idea: A NETCDF File consits of variables.
 Each variable can implement a certain number of dimensions (like time, lat, lon).